MCP Server and Client Example

 MCP Transport Methods

-The example implements two distinct transport methods, each with its own advantages:
+The example implements three distinct transport methods via the MCPTransportType enum, each with its own advantages:

 1. STDIO Transport